AL0YSI0US/data-structures-and-algorithms/README.md

 + Props to Daniel for his patience and dilligent articulations of the JavaScript he comprehends!
 It's a pleasure to listen to him explain things.
 + Props to Ta Bryant for helping me get one step closer to nailing down how to confidently use `console.log()` statements to test the codebases I'm working with.
 I have been waiting for this light bulb to flicker on for a hot minute!
 I'm catching flickers of light from over here in the dark non-traditional coding abyss-Thank you!!!
++ Props to Kassie for her solid explanations of "*what it is were trying to do*" in brilliant JavaScript for dummies language.
+Her ability to translate from tech to non tech talk really allows me to connect the dots!

 <p align="center">
 <img src="https://github.com/AL0YSI0US/AL0YSI0US/blob/main/img/linkedin.png?raw=true" height="auto" width="auto">